 Developing new pathways without porn

-In my studies for psychology, I learned that everything you learn creates a pathway in your brain.
+In my psychology studies, I learned that everything you learn creates a pathway in your brain.
 The way you retain information is by repeatedly using that pathway and it’s an actual physiological structure that you can strengthen.
 It’s how you learn information, and it’s also how you create addictions.

 That’s why we can be addicted to things that do not necessarily have an “addictive property.”
 For example, OCD routines or a Soap Opera.

 I’ve been working on this for years, and it gets better.
 I promise.
 Think of that addiction like a route you’ve taken before, and take it less often.
-It’s likely that you can’t stop entirely, immediately.
-Each day you go down that route a little less, is a day that habit gets weaker.
+Likely, you can’t stop entirely, immediately.
+Each day you go down that route a little less is a day that habit gets weaker.

-I know this concept has helped me to slowly kill this habit, and I hope it helps you, whoever you are, reading this.
+This concept has helped me slowly kill this habit, and I hope it helps you, whoever you are, reading this.

 I’m not a victim, I’m a Fighter

-You and I, we are not pathetic.
+You and I are not pathetic.
 We are not prisoners.
 We are not victims.
-We are warriors and we are in this intangible battle that rages.
+We are warriors, and we are in this intangible battle that rages.

-We live in a time now where it will always be around us, this sex-saturated culture, and sexual exploitation.
+We live in a time now where it will always be around us, this sex-saturated culture and sexual exploitation.
 It will always be there.
 We may dodge a few arrows here and there, but the harsh truth is that technology has put us in the center of a war.
-Don’t get me wrong, technology can be used for great things, but we are treading dangerous territory like nothing ever before, truly.
+Don’t get me wrong, technology can be used for great things, but we are treading dangerous territory like nothing ever before.

 The importance of honesty and openness